Prohibition in West Virginia. What was it like? Was it popular. Opposed? Feared? Let’s take a look.

 Crime and other problems caused by Prohibition mushroomed.
 More and more residents decided that the cure was much worse than the disease.
 They called for Repeal.

 Prohibition in West Virginia ended long ago.
-Yet temperance sentiment still endures.
-For example, West Virginia remains one of the few states still prohibits the Sunday sale of distilled spirits.
+Yet temperance beliefs still endure.
+For instance, the state remains one of the few states still prohibits the Sunday sale of spirits (liquor).
+These are Blue Laws.
 This is despite the fact that Sunday is the second busiest shopping day of the week.

-Perhaps the state will continues its push into the 21st Century.
+Perhaps the state will continues its push into the modern age.
 It could do so by abolishing the final relics of Prohibition.